Zadkielh/BlenderNWNClothingProportionScript/README.md

 ## How to use (ROBES):
 1. Load the script into the text editor in blender, or use the blend file, which has it pre-loaded.
 2. Import your robe, and select the parent object (top-most in the hierarchy).
 Run script on the root object.
-If you are using a custom model, you might not have the root parent object, in which case, copy one from a base robe model and set it as the root parent.
+(If you want to do multiple, select only the root) If you are using a custom model, you might not have the root parent object, in which case, copy one from a base robe model and set it as the root parent.
 4. Double check output meshes, sizing is experimental and is not 100% accurate.
 Some races will need slight location transformation to be 1:1 aswell.
 5. Adjust as needed, export.